 The Blackleaf Mule also puts a refreshing summer spin on an otherwise standard mule.
 A splash of grapefruit juice adds new life to this bar classic.

 You can find Blackleaf Vodka on the shelf at many DC restaurants including Roy Boys, Frenchy’s Naturel, and Unconventional Diner.
-You can also find them in stores for your next dinner party using the map on their website.
+Be sure to look out for bottles in a growing number of liquor stores and consider buying online.
+Keep up with Kevin on Instagram @blackleafvodka.